theislab/scaling_flow/README.md

 CellFlow - Modeling Complex Perturbations with Flow Matching
 ============================================================

-CellFlow is a framework for predicting phenotypic responses of complex perturbations at the single-cell level.
+CellFlow is a framework for predicting single-cell phenotypes induced by complex perturbations.
 It is quite flexible and enables researchers to systematically explore how cells respond to a wide range of experimental interventions, including drug treatments, genetic modifications, cytokine stimulation, morphogen pathway modulation or even entire organoid protocols.

 ## Example Applications